Healthy Carr leaves broken fibula in the past

 "The guy has been going off all camp, all offseason.
 We were kind of just laughing at how impressed we were."

 You could say the same of Carr in coming back from his injury and reclaiming the locker room.
-But coach Jack Del Rio wants more, as, many observers would argue, he should.
+But coach Jack Del Rio wants more as, many observers would argue, he should.

 "Continue to hone your craft, sharpen your skills, build that rapport with your teammates, with him getting on the same page with all the receivers and the tight ends and the backs, the timing of the routes and a real deep understanding of what we're trying to get done," Del Rio said.
 "We've talked a lot about Derek being able to take ownership at the line and direct things and you have to work to do that.
 You have to put in the time, really understand the offense inside and out and that's what Derek brings for us."